UUCR Green Team

 You may not be able to change the whole world but you can change the place you live.

 Putting the 7th Unitarian Universalist principle into action in our church and our community: “We Affirm and Promote respect for the interdependent web of all existence of which we are a part”.

-OUR NEXT EARTH FRIENDLY FRIDAY PROGRAM
+Our next EARTH FRIENDLY FRIDAY PROGRAM:

-July 14, 2017 – Social time, 6:30 (snacks welcome) Program, 7:00
+Oct.
+13, 2017 – Social time, 6:30 (snacks welcome) Program, 7:00

 ALL PROGRAMS ARE FREE AND OPEN TO THE PUBLIC.